Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Results Discussions

-The electron-electron correlations are accounted for via the GGA$+U$ calculations.
+The electron-electron correlations beyond GGA are accounted for via GGA$+U$ calculations.
 Since the Nb-$d$ states are unoccupied, it may suffice to only apply $U_{\rm eff} = U-J$ (with $J=0$) to the Fe-3$d$ shell.
-With $U$, a gap opens and increases with increasing values of $U$ (see Appendix \ref{sec:appB} for more details). only apply $U$ to the Fe-3$d$ shell.
-With $U$, a gap opens and increases with increasing values of $U$ (see Appendix \ref{sec:appC} for more details).
+With $U$, a gap opens and increases with increasing values of $U$ (see \ref{sec:AppD} for more details).
 Figs. \ref{fig:dft}(c)-(f) show the evolution of DOS with $U$.
 With increasing values of $U$, the unoccupied Fe $d-t_{2g}$ (occupied Fe $d-e_g$) states shift higher (lower) in energy.
-The Nb-$d$ state, however, remain unaffected.
+The Nb-$d$ states, however, remain unaffected.
 For the entire range of considered $U$-values, the ground state corresponds to a half-filled Fe-$d$ shell, with a net spin moment of approximately $5 \mu_{\rm B}$ per Fe atom as was the case for $U=0$.

-For $U \sim 6\text{-}7$ eV, the bandgap is approximately 2 eV in agreement with the value obtained from the diffuse reflectance measurement.
-However, it is important to note that the gap remains indirect for all values of U up to 7.5 eV and correspond to a spin-flip electronic transitions (possibly assisted by phonons).
+For $U \sim 6$ - $7$ eV, the bandgap is approximately 2 eV in agreement with the value obtained from the diffuse reflectance measurement.
+However, it is important to note that the gap remains indirect for all values of U up to 7.5 eV and corresponds to a spin-flip electronic transition (possibly assisted by phonons).
 The origin of such a discrepancy is likely due to the fact that the DFT calculations are performed for the $Fm\bar{3}m$ structures with an ordered occupation of the B-sites by Fe and Nb atoms whereas the NPD data suggest a ``disordered" arrangement of B-site cations.
-Therefore, it is instructive to carry out a detailed investigation of possible structures with random occupation of B-sites cations by considering larger supercells, which is beyond the scope of the present work.
+Therefore, it is instructive to carry out a detailed investigation of possible structures with random occupation of B-site cations by considering larger supercells \cite{Morrow2020}, which is beyond the scope of the present work.